luisico/gold-standard-images/README.md

 # Bootstrapping

 Before attempting to build images for any provider you should bootstrap the system for your site and have a few tools ready in your system.
 These would depend on the providers you want to support.
 Each provider's section above lists the tools needed.
+Building images can be (and should be) done under a regular non-root user.
+However, some of the dependencies might need to be installed system wide as the root user.

 ## General